Impact the Lives of Our Nation’s Military Members and Their Families by Earning a Bachelor of Psychology Degree in Military Resilience

 Highlights of Our Online B.S. in Psychology – Military Resilience Degree

-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
-Earning your online Bachelor of Science in Psychology – Military Resilience degree from a nonprofit university with this kind of recognition will set you apart from others in your field.
+- We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
+Our commitment to excellence also helped us rank among Niche.com’s top 10 online schools in America.
+Earning your online Bachelor of Science in Psychology – Military Resilience degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 To continue our mission of providing affordable education, electronic textbooks are provided for all undergraduate courses at no cost to you.
 As a full-time student, this could save you an estimated $800-$2,000 per year on textbooks!